LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

   return block.header.stateRoot == stateRoot(block.header.height)
 ```

-Here, the function `stateRoot` calculates the state root of the chain at the input height as specified in [LIP 40][state-root].
+Here, the function `stateRoot` calculates the state root of the chain at the input height as specified in [LIP 0040][lip-0040#specs].

 ##### Max Height Prevoted and Max Height Generated

-The properties `maxHeightPrevoted` and `maxHeightGenerated` are related to the [Lisk-BFT protocol][lip-bft].
+The properties `maxHeightPrevoted` and `maxHeightGenerated` are related to the [Lisk-BFT protocol][lip-0014#block-header-properties].
 They are verified by calling the `verifyBFTProperties` function.
 This function returns a boolean, indicating the success of the check.

 ```python
 verifyBFTProperties():